Global Tour for Peace: Turkey

-The tour in Turkey, which would see two games being played in the Turkish capital Istanbul, started on 14 April 2022.
+The tour in Turkey, which would see two games being played in Istanbul, started on 14 April 2022.
 The first game played in Turkey was between Dynamo and Galatasaray.
 The game saw the Dynamo manager, Mircea Lucescu, facing the team he had previously managed from 2000 to 2002.
 Apart from Galatasary, Lucescu also managed Beşiktaş and the Turkish national team, highlighting before the game that "he knows very well how helpful the Turkish people are" and the hopes that the games in Turkey can help to raise the needed funds for those Ukrainians who have been displaced.
 The crowd for the Galatasaray was a contrast of what was experienced with Dynamo's game against Legia, where the large amount of Ukrainians in attendance made the game feel more like both sides were equally supported.
 The Galatasaray fans made a more intimidating atmosphere, one which would be expected in a European club game.
 Despite the loud support for the home team, Dynamo comfortably won the match 3–1 with both Buialskyi and Besedin each scoring in their second consecutive game of the tour.